agutierrez0/wallet-integration-tutorial/README.md

 This is a React app which leverages different Web3 wallets' libraries to sign a transaction and uses the xrpl4js library to submit transactions to the ledger.

-New features:
+Features:
-- The app allows you to set your own customer domain
+- Submit an `AccountSet` transaction and set your own `Domain` in the `Transaction` field.
+- Sign transactions using Xumm, Crossmark, or GemWallet, and submit using the `xrpl` library.

 ## 📄 Instructions for getting started